[?] Subscribe To This Site

 Description

-The "Solar Burner" is a mid size parabolic designed for most efficient cooking results.(If a parabolic is too small in size it will not produce sufficient heat for the most effective cooking results and the opposite is true if it is too large; the heat therefore would be too intense.)Solar Parabolic Cooker_Solar BurnerThe solar burner has a diameter of almost five feet, which produces a high output of energy (heat) for very efficient cooking, yet is not too large in diameter that one would have much trouble reaching the cooking plate.
+The "Solar Burner" is a full size parabolic designed for most efficient cooking results.
+(If a parabolic is too small in size it will not produce sufficient heat for the most effective cooking results and the opposite is true if it is too large; the heat therefore would be too intense.)

-Each of the six rigid, molded steel panels that form the parabola is covered with an adhesive backed reflective vinyl which is quite durable, yet easily repaired or replaced if ever damaged or worn.The reflective film on this solar cooker is the key, or means to the parabolic being able to concentrate the energy from the rays of the sun.
+Each of the six rigid, molded steel panels that form the parabola is covered with an adhesive backed reflective vinyl which is quite durable, yet easily repaired or replaced if ever damaged or worn.
+The reflective film on this solar cooker is the key, or means to the parabolic being able to concentrate the energy from the rays of the sun.

-The parabolic is supported by a circular stand (base) and has an easily adjusted crank extension arm to move the elevation tracking of the parabolic up and down, and the whole cooker swivels on its base, allowing for side to side tracking of the sun.
+The parabolic is supported by a circular stand (base) and has an easily adjusted crank extension arm to move the elevation tracking of the parabolic up and down, and the whole cooker swivels on its center pole base, allowing for side to side tracking of the sun.

 Unlike the solar ovens and panel cookers, there are no darkened pots that come included with the "Solar Burner" parabolic cooker, because in reality there is no need for a "special" pot or pan.
+A dark pot/pan will give you a little more advantage over a shiny pot, so you might darken the bottom of any shiny pot/pan with high temp bbq paint.

-The "Solar Burner" comes un-assembled in a large flat box, but does include some simple instructions for assembly.(My first two parabolic cookers were assembled by my 12 year old son in about an hour each time, so it is not too difficult.)
+The "Solar Burner" comes un-assembled in a large flat box, but does include some simple instructions for assembly.
 For Photos and assembly help, click here: Photos and assembly help

 Some Quick Statistics